CiroLee/gear/README.md

 [⬆️ back](#gearslice)

 ### Pop
-remove the last element from a slice and return that element, remove the removed element. it will change the length of the slice
+remove the last element from a slice and return that element, it will change the length of the slice
 signature:
 ```go
 func Pop[T any](s *[]T) T